ProbstLab/publication-associated_scripts/Figueroa-Gonzalez_Bornemann_etal/README.md

 **Output**

-- Will produce a rps3_hits.fna file as the final output containing genes annotated as *rpS3* in nucleotide format, with hits identified via either/or BLAST annotations and hmmsearch.
+- Will produce an rps3_hits.fna file as the final output containing genes annotated as *rpS3* in nucleotide format, with hits identified via either/or BLAST annotations and hmmsearch.